OctopusDeploy/People/Security-Operations/L2-Security-Engineer.md

 - I am competent in my domain.
 - I can work independently on small projects.
 - I identify and raise potential problems with my peers or lead before getting blocked.
-- I provide security expertise in areas I am familiar with during peer reviews for codebases across the organisation.
+- I provide security expertise in areas I am familiar with during peer reviews for codebases across the organization.

 <details>
 <summary>Examples</summary>